etav/etav.github.io-src/content/algorithms/Bayes_Theorem_Scratch.md

 Bayes' theorem calculates the probability of a given class or state given the joint-probability distribution of the input variables (betas).
 There are numerous libraries which take care of this for us which are native to python and R but in order to understand what's happening "behind the scenes" we'll use Bayes' Theorem to calculate join probability distributions from scratch.

-Here we'll create a fictitious world in which we're a doctor testing patients for HIV, given these assumptions:
+Here we'll create a fictitious world in which we're a doctor testing patients for HIV, subject to the following assumptions:

 **`P(HIV)`** = The odds of a person having HIV is .015 or 1.5%